You are $75 away from free shipping

 ADVANCED HAIRSTYLE AIR DRY IT Wave Swept Spray

 WOMEN OF WORTH

 Honoring extraordinary women who selflessly volunteer

 Find the perfect gift from our carefully curated selection of top beauty favorites

 Sorry, you must log in to save an item.

-If your red hair has started to change in tone over time, certain purple shampoos can help correct that.
 Red hair with blonde highlights can also benefit from purple shampoo, as the highlights are likely to get brassy over time.
 A purple toning shampoo helps zap that brassiness.

 Next, follow up with your conditioner.
 You’ll apply this to your strands just as you would apply your regular conditioner.

 You’ll also want to let your purple conditioner sit on your strands before rinsing.
 Leave the formula on your hair for about five minutes, following the directions that coordinate with your purple conditioner of choice.